TintPoint/BeforeSetup/.github/CONTRIBUTING.md

 When reporting issues, please include the following:

-- The version of Xcode you're using
+- The version of Swift you're using
-- The version of iOS you're targeting
+- The version of macOS you're using
 - The full output of any stack trace or compiler error
 - A code snippet that reproduces the described behavior, if applicable
 - Any other details that would be useful in understanding the problem